Updated March 5, 2020

 Announced April 8, 2019

-Eric Swalwell, 38, Democratic congressman from California and a former prosecutor, is making gun reform central to his campaign.
+Eric Swalwell, 39, Democratic congressman from California and a former prosecutor, made gun reform central to his campaign.
 As a member of the House Intelligence and Judiciary committees, Swalwell has been a vocal critic of President Trump and his policies.

 - In 2018, he voted against the Border Security and Immigration Reform Act, which would have amended immigration law, including changes to detention laws that say families coming to the border seeking asylum may be held together indefinitely at the border.
 The bill also would have included $25 billion for border security.